 Water

-The water supply may not be suitable after a natural disaster.
-Local authorities will tell you if your water supply is safe to drink, to use for cooking or to use for bathing.
+The water supply may not be safe to use after a natural disaster.
+Local authorities will tell you if your water supply is safe to drink, to use for cooking, or to use for bathing.
 It may be recommended to drink bottled water.
 If bottled water is not available, use boiled water if the local public health department says this is okay.
 Bringing water to a rolling boil for 1 minute will kill most disease-causing organisms, but it will not remove chemicals.
 Do not use water that has been treated with iodine unless you do not have bottled water and cannot boil your water.
 If you do not have clean water for washing hands, use alcohol-based hand sanitizers.

 Stress